 The month of January generates a steady stream of news articles and broadcast messaging about financial goal-setting.
 To cut down on the overwhelming clutter we’ve compiled a series of tools, tips, and resources to support your financial wellness efforts.

 Has the recent stock market volatility left you wondering if you have to adjust your spending to meet your financial obligations?
 Are you worried if your retirement savings or withdrawal strategy is enough?
-Are you confused about where to start in establishing sound financial goals for 2016?
+Are you confused about where to start in establishing sound financial goals?

 The month of January generates a steady stream of news articles and broadcast messaging about financial goal-setting.
 You may be overwhelmed.
 Is there a way to cut through the clutter to find the professional guidance most appropriate for your situation?